 Have you ever been blindsided, whether by difficult circumstances or by opportunity?

-Many people in the U.S. might answer “Yes!” to that question, given the recent election, who might previously have said, “Hmmm, let me try to think of an example…”
+Many people around the world would answer “Yes!” to that question, given recent events, who might previously have said, “Hmmm, let me try to think of an example…”

 Consider a big surprise in your career or personal life, whether positive or negative.